-The clinical manifestations of Fabry disease span a broad continuum of severity and roughly correlate with a patient's level of residual $\alpha$ -GAL activity.
+The clinical manifestations of Fabry disease span a broad spectrum of severity and roughly correlate with a patient's residual α -GAL levels.
 The majority of currently treated patients are referred to as classic Fabry disease patients, most of whom are males.
 These patients experience disease of various organs, including the kidneys, heart and brain, with disease symptoms first appearing in adolescence and typically progressing in severity until death in the fourth or fifth decade of life.
-A number of recent studies suggest that there are a large number of undiagnosed male and female patients, referred to as later-onset Fabry disease patients, with higher levels of residual $\alpha$ -GAL activity than classic Fabry disease patients.
-Later-onset Fabry disease patients have a broad range of disease symptoms, such as impaired cardiac function, stroke or renal failure, that usually first appear in adulthood.
-Although Fabry disease should be thought of as a continuum, it is useful to classify patients as having classic or later-onset Fabry disease when discussing the disease and its market opportunity.
+A number of recent studies suggest that there are a large number of undiagnosed males and females that have a range of Fabry disease symptoms, such as impaired cardiac or renal function and strokes, that usually first appear in adulthood.
+Individuals with this type of Fabry disease, referred to as later-onset Fabry disease, tend to have higher residual α -GAL levels than classic Fabry disease patients.
+Although the symptoms of Fabry disease span a spectrum of severity, it is useful to classify patients as having classic or later-onset Fabry disease when discussing the disease and the associated treatable population.